FarizKesten/smart_palletizer/README.md

 # Smart Palletizer Challenge – Solution Summary

 This document summarizes my complete solution to the NEURA Robotics Smart Palletizer challenge, focusing on methodology, implementation, and results for each task.
+All implementation was done within a devcontainer setup.
+By building the docker image you should have the same environment as I do
 ---

 ## 1. 2D Box Detection – Synthetic Dataset + YOLO